Ostiglia Application Process

 M 603: Codicology and Manuscript Description

 This course will take place at the Greggiati Collection in Ostiglia (Italy).
-The educational component of this course focuses on teaching students how to work with manuscripts not only as sources of music, but also as material objects.
+The educational component focuses on teaching students how to work with manuscripts not only as sources of music, but also as material objects.
 To this end, the course includes several components: first, the students need the basics of codicology (everything from manuscript construction to handwriting, layout, etc.); they need to be able to analyze the contents of the manuscript, from the music itself to marginalia, so as to catalogue the manuscript and its contents according to the standards established by the Repertoire International des Sources Musicales (RISM).
 Finally, because the manuscripts we will be cataloguing are part of a single private collection that has been preserved in its entirety, we will also study selected secondary literature on collecting in general.

-The program will take place in Ostiglia during May 2014.
-There will be a 6 pre-course sessions in Bloomington during the Spring 2014 semester (dates TBA).
+The program will take place in Ostiglia in 2015 (May 11 - June 5).
+There will be 6 pre-course sessions in Bloomington during the Spring 2015 semester (dates TBA).

 The application is due on December 12th at 5:00 p.m. and should be submitted to Alice Corey in the Musicology Office (M225H), or via email to musicol [at] indiana [dot] edu

 Interested students should apply by submitting a brief letter of application (500 words maximum), describing their relevant background (see below) and either a project they might pursue in conjunction with the course (either before its beginning or after its completion) or a statement of how the course will enhance their scholarly and professional experience in the musicology program (this includes those students enrolled in the joint MLS/Musicology program).

 In your letter specify if you are planning to take the course for credits and please describe your:

 - knowledge of Italian (including courses or other programs of study);